AsherJingkongChen/gridland/doc/manual.md

 - Move
   - Drag the window
 - Zoom
+  - **No support for mobile devices**
-  - Ctrl/Control + scroll the mouse
+  - Ctrl/Control and scroll the mouse
+  - Ctrl/Control and - to zoom out
+  - Ctrl/Control and = to zoom in
   - Touchpad zoom gesture
-  - **No support for mobile devices**
 - Toggle Development Stats Panel
   - F12